American States Water Company (AWR): History, Ownership, Mission, How It Works & Makes Money

 Original location

-Its roots trace back to Los Angeles, California, initially formed through the consolidation of various smaller water systems in the southern part of the state.
+Its roots are in Los Angeles, California, formed through the strategic consolidation of numerous smaller, scattered water systems across Southern California.

 Founding team members